 Apply for student labor positions if you'd like to work on campus.
 You don't need to apply for financial aid to work in these positions.
 Wage rates and hours will vary depending on the position.
 For information, consult the NSU Wolfwork site (linked below) or contact offices for information regarding any openings.

 The Department of Labor

 can help students find part-time employment off campus

 .
 Students looking for work should register

-with the Department of Labor and view posted job positions at the Career Center
+with the Department of Labor.
+To view posted job positions, first stop by the Career Center

 in Room 240 of the Student Center.
-A Department of Labor representative will be in Student Center 222 from 10 a.m. to noon every third Wednesday of the month; to contact the representative, call 605-626-2340.
+A Department of Labor representative will be in Student Center 206 from 1-3 p.m. every third Wednesday of the month; to contact the representative, call 605-626-2340.

 : Northern State University Career Development System for posting job vacancies

 : Timesheet access for Federal Workstudy and Student Labor jobs